 Many are obsessed with the stackable trend, and it's easy to see why ‒ it's customizable.
 You can pile as many bands as you want to represent the different milestones of your relationship.
 Moreover, this chic, cool-girl look has no rules.

-The unique design combines two-crown shaped bands that form a massive ring.
-You have the option to wear them individually to show off a more regal look, or as a pair to recreate an ornate design.
+The unique design combines two crown-shaped bands that form a massive ring.
+You can wear them individually to show off a more regal look or as a pair to recreate an ornate design.

 Pear Shape